 - Select a variety of foods from a variety of sources.
 This will give you a better mix of nutrients and reduce your likelihood of exposure to a single pesticide.

 - Buy fruits and vegetables in season when possible.
-To get the freshest produce, ask your grocer what day new produce arrives.
-Or buy food from your local farmers market.
+To get the freshest produce, ask your grocer what is in season or buy food from your local farmers market.

 - Read food labels carefully.
 Just because a product says it's organic or contains organic ingredients doesn't necessarily mean it's a healthier alternative.
 Some organic products may still be high in sugar, salt, fat or calories.

 - Wash and scrub fresh fruits and vegetables thoroughly under running water.
-Washing helps remove dirt, bacteria and traces of chemicals from the surface of fruits and vegetables.
-Not all pesticide residues can be removed by washing, though.
-You can also peel fruits and vegetables, but peeling can mean losing some fiber and nutrients.
+Washing helps remove dirt, bacteria and traces of chemicals from the surface of fruits and vegetables, but not all pesticide residues can be removed by washing.
+Discarding outer leaves of leafy vegetables can reduce contaminants.
+Peeling fruits and vegetables can remove contaminants but may also reduce nutrients.